A machine learning model for identifying cyclic alternating patterns in the sleeping brain

 arXiv.org Artificial Intelligence

 Electroencephalography (EEG) is a method to record the electrical signals in the brain.
-Recognizing the EEG patterns in the sleeping brain gives insights into the understanding of sleeping disorders.
-The dataset under consideration contains EEG data points associated with various physiological conditions.
-This study attempts to generalize the detection of particular patterns associated with the Non-Rapid Eye Movement (NREM) sleep cycle of the brain using a machine learning model.
-The proposed model uses additional feature engineering to incorporate sequential information for training a classifier to predict the occurrence of Cyclic Alternating Pattern (CAP) sequences in the sleep cycle, which are often associated with sleep disorders.
+Recognizing the EEG patterns in the sleeping brain gives insights into the sleeping disorders.
+The dataset uploaded under consideration contains data points associated to numerous physiologies.
+There are particular patterns associated with the Non-Rapid Eye Movement (NREM) sleep cycle of the brain.
+This study attempts to generalize the detection of these patterns using a machine learning model.
+The proposed model uses additional feature engineering to incorporate sequential information for training a classifier to predict the occurrence of Cyclic Alternating Pattern (CAP) sequences in the sleep cycle, which are often associate with sleep disorders.

 Duplicate Docs Excel Report